Aletheia—Alpha Chi’s Journal of Undergraduate Scholarship

 Alpha Chi members can be published at no per page charge; a page charge does apply for non-members.
 Please read the Journal Mission and Workflow for more detail.

-Editorial Review Board: Dr. Cory Barnes, Shorter University; Dr. Karl Havlak, Angelo State University; Dr. Tim Lindblom, Jacksonville State University; Dr. Craig Nakashian, Texas A&M University Texarkana; Dr. Craig Rogers, Campbellsville University; and Dr. Kathi Vosevich, Shorter University
+Editorial Review Board: Dr. Charles Carter, Shorter University; Dr. Karl Havlak, Angelo State University; Dr. Tim Lindblom, Jacksonville State University; Dr. W. Travis McMaken, Lindenwood University; Dr. Craig Nakashian, Texas A&M University Texarkana; Dr. Craig Rogers, Campbellsville University; and Dr. Kathi Vosevich, Lindenwood University

 Workflow chart by Andrew Bailey